mindspore-ai/docs/docs/mindspore/programming_guide/source_en/auto_parallel.md

 context.get_auto_parallel_context("parallel_mode")
 ```

-> In semi_auto_parallel mode, if a parameter is used by multiple operators, please ensure that the parameter layout in each operator is consistent, otherwise an error will be reported during compilation.
-In the following example, mul1 and mul2 share the weight, but mul1 splits weight into 8 slices by row, however, mul2 splits the weight into 8 slices by column.
+> In the semi_auto_parallel mode, if a parameter is used by multiple operators, please ensure that the parameter layout in each operator is consistent, otherwise an error will be reported during compilation.
+In the following example, mul1 and mul2 share the weight, but mul1 splits weight into 8 slices by row, while mul2 splits the weight into 8 slices by column.
 The layout of weight in the two operators is inconsistent, compilation will be failed.

 ```python
 import numpy as np